hpc/pavilion2/docs/README.txt

 Getting Started:
 ---------------

- -  set ENV var PVINSTALL to the installation directory of Pavilion
+ -  set nix environment variable PVINSTALL to the installation directory of Pavilion
  -  set PATH to include $PVINSTALL/PAV

   At this point you should be able to run "pth -h"

  - Pavilion is centered around the idea of a user defined test suite.
 Therefore, you need to create a user test suite config file with at least one test (or job) stanza in it.
-Some examples exist in the docs directory.
+An example exists in the docs directory.
    You only need to define what is different from the default test suite config file because the user test suite config file will inherit everything that is not explicity changed from the default config file.
    This is basic YAML, where a new test stanza is defined when a new id is encountered at the begining of a new line.

    So.... the recommended approach to this is:
-     1) Create a directory someplace to place your test_suite config files.
+     1) create a directory someplace to place your test_suite config files.
-     2) Copy the Example default test_suite to this directory, and name it default_test_config.yaml.
-Tweak it only where appropriate (like your results root directory).
+     2) copy the Example default test_suite to this directory and name it default_test_config.yaml.
+Tweak it only where appropriate (like the results root directory).
      3) cd to this directory.
      4) copy the default config file to a new file (for example, my-test-config-suite.yaml)
      5) strip all the entries from this new file down to only the specific entires you need changed.
-        Only the id, name, source_location, and run:cmd parts are required to be in each stanza!
+        Only the id, name, source_location, and run:cmd parts are required to be in each new stanza.
      6) At this point you should have at least two files in this directory.
 The default one (the exact name is important) and your new one (the name is not important).

-  - Use "pth view_test_suite ./my-test-config-suite.yaml" to see how your new test suite file is "folded" with the default file.
+  - Type "pth view_test_suite ./my-test-config-suite.yaml" to see how your new test suite file is "folded" with the default file.
 Add some more test stanzas and try again.

-  - Use "pth run_test_suite ./my-test-config_suite.yaml" to run your defined jobs.
+  - Type "pth run_test_suite ./my-test-config_suite.yaml" to run your defined jobs.
     Hint: making sure your jobs work without Pavilion will save you time debugging problems.

-  - Use "pth get_results ./my-test-config_suite.yaml" to view your results.
-Note the i, p, and f parameters to this command.
-There are very helpful if showing where the actual result data resides.
+  - Type "pth get_results ./my-test-config_suite.yaml" to view your results.
+Note the i, p, and f flags to this command.
+There are very helpful if you want to show where the actual result data resides.